bscotch/favro-sdk/README.md

     - Find collection by id
     - Create a collection
     - Delete a collection
-    - ✔ List users
-    - ✔ Find user by name, id, or email
     - List widgets
     - Find widgets by name
     - Create a widget
-    - ✔ List orgs
-    - ✔ Find org by name
-    - ✔ Set org by name or ID

 ## Usage